tnguven/Reserve-io-task-sample/README.md

 ### Quick start

 makefile support is one of a dependency to run prepared command.
-Make start will run the database and all the apps.
-When its done just visit the http://localhost to render the login page.
+Make start will run the redis and the server.
+After server run these are the endpoint to interact with

+- `localhost/docs` for swagger ui
+- `localhost/docs-json` for getting the endpoints definition as json
+- `localhost/api` the rest of the endpoints lives under api

 ``` makefile
 make start